vtex/ux-writing/docs/text-patterns/labels.md

 Labels should help users, and not become the text that they skip while skimming through a page.
 Be specific.
 We are ecommerce experts, and we master our customer's diverse contexts.
 Make sure to always use ecommerce jargons.

 ## 👍 Dos

 - Make it as brief and clear as possible.
 - Meet the user's mental model, use ecommerce vocabulary.
-- If you think a label should have more clarification about its meaning, you could use a **tooltip**.
+- If you think a label should have more clarification about its meaning, you can use a **tooltip**.

 💡Examples